studioENESS/Advatek_Manager/README.md

     gdb ./advatek_assistor
 `
+## Run

+After downloading a release on the Linux make it executable:

+    Properties > Permissions > Execute > Anyone

 > Adaptor selection does not work properly on the Raspberry Pi.
 Workaround is to Turn WiFi off or alternativly set it's prioraty with `sudo ifmetric wlan0 400` both will need to be reset to have internet conection back `sudo ifmetric wlan0 40`  :ok_hand: